Replay in Deep Learning: Current Approaches and Missing Biological Elements: Replay in Biological Networks

 While the majority of replay studies are from NREM sleep, some studies have shown replay during REM sleep~\citep{louie_temporally_2001,Eckert2020Neural,Kudrimoti1999Reactivation}.
 Early studies did not find a correlation in firing patterns during REM, which had been found in NREM sleep~\citep{Kudrimoti1999Reactivation}.
 However, \citep{louie_temporally_2001} identified replay during REM in hippocampal place cells similar to NREM.
 In the case of motor skill learning, reactivation was observed during both REM and NREM sleep.
 Moreover, replays during REM and NREM are interlinked, since replay during REM is correlated with replay during NREM from the previous night~\citep{Eckert2020Neural}.
 REM sleep was implicated in pruning newly-formed postsynaptic dendritic spines in the mouse motor cortex during development and motor learning and was also shown to promote the survival of new, learning-induced, spines that are important for the improvement of motor skills~\citep{li2017rem}.
 Together, these studies point to the important but still poorly understood role of REM sleep in memory and learning and suggest that the repetition of NREM and REM stages with different neuromodulatory states are critical for memory consolidation.

 What is the meaning of replayed activity?
 While in some cases the replay faithfully replicates activity learned during awake, many evidences suggest that the content of replay is more than just a simple combination of past activities.
 As the brain learns new memories that may potentially try to allocate synaptic resources belonging to the old memories, sleep may not simply replay previously learned memories to avoid forgetting.
 Instead, sleep may change representations of the old memories by re-assigning different subsets of neurons and synapses to effectively orthogonalize memory representations and allow for overlapping populations of neurons to store multiple competing memories~\citep{gonzalez2020can}.
+In fact, orthogonalizing network representations was one of the earliest attempted solutions to catastrophic forgetting in artificial networks (see \citep{french1999catastrophic} for an overview).

 One of the outstanding questions about replay involves the selection of replayed activity.
 As highlighted in previous works~\citep{mcclelland2020integration}, given the limited time period of sleep, only a subset of memories are selected for replay during sleep.
 This suggests that the neural activity during sleep is selected to maximize consolidation, while simultaneously preventing forgetting.
 Machine learning algorithms could optimize directly for which old memories to be replayed during consolidation to long-term memory; these ideas could inform neuroscience research.
 While there are major differences between the nature of activity in artificial and spiking networks, machine learning inspired replay methods could still provide insights about neural activity selection during sleep replay.